 You start the day with a pre-dawn hike (about 45 minutes-1 hr) to Poon Hill (3,210 meters) to witness one of Nepal's most iconic sunrises.
 ThePoon Hill offers panoramic vistas of peaks such as Annapurna I, Dhaulagiri, Nilgiri, Machhapuchhre, Hiuchuli, Barahashikhar, and more.

-If you are interested on doing three days trek to Poon Hill and know the price and availability, please contact through email or WhatsApp for prompt response at +9779851043624.
+If you are interested in doing a three-day trek to Poon Hill and would like to know the price and availability, please contact us via email or WhatsApp for a prompt response at +9779851043624.

 Trek from Ghandruk to Poon Hill